AyushBhosale/personalwebsite/README.md

 Hi, I Ayush Bhosale and this is frontend of my personal website which I made a year ago.<br>
 The reason I posted it:<br>
 1. To learn how to use Github.<br>
-2. Because my senior Yash Told to do so, as it will help me to keep track of my Projects.<br>
+2. My senior Yash Told me to do so, as it will help me to keep track of my Projects.<br>
 Hence forth this website will keep Track of my progress and things I learning as an engineering student.
 </p>
 <h2>Softwares Used:-</h2>